Explorers 2022-2023

 Game #2 – Obstacle Course

-Girl’s had to go through an obstacle course to collect laminated armour pieces for their hats.
+Girl’s had to travel through an obstacle course to collect laminated armour pieces for their hats.

 Armour of God, cont’d

-Hat Craft – put Armour Stickers on picture of a girl, they were later laminated and given to the girls the following meeting.
+Hat Craft – put Armour Stickers on picture of a girl, which were later laminated and then given to the girls the following meeting.

-Activity – Girl’s traced each other onto paper, then we played a game where they tossed an “Armour of God Dice”, to see which piece of armour to add to their drawing.
-A race to see who might be the first person to roll the dice to get all the pieces of armour.
+Activity/Game – Girl’s traced each other onto large sheets of paper, then we played a game where they tossed an “Armour of God Dice”, to see which piece of armour they could add to their paper body double.
+It was a race to see who might be the first person to roll the dice and get their final piece of armour.

 What’s In The Bible?